uaktags/CodeFlattener/README.md

 # CodeFlattener
-A blazingly-fast, rust based, cli program to flatten a codebased to upload to AIStudio
+A blazingly-fast, rust based, cli program to flatten a codebase to upload to AIStudio